 The Museum has fully accessible public toilets on the ground and first floors.
 Pictograms are used to identify the toilets.
-In addition, there are public toilets outside at the rear of the building which are available from 8 am – 4pm in the summer months.

 The Museum is set in beautiful grounds.
 In some areas there are gravel pathways and steps which may present an access issue.
 The Museum has tried to make alternative access where possible.
 There are park benches at regular intervals throughout most of the grounds.